CAPLA Job Interview Fair Helps Architecture Student Land Internship

 “I definitely screwed up,” she says.
 “But they were very understanding, luckily catching the mistake quickly—and since then I’ve worked on many projects and am quite confident with the software.”

-She landed the internship thanks to the College of Architecture, Planning and Landscape Architecture’s Job Interview Fair, which will be held on Friday, February 7, 2020 in the CAPLA building.
+She landed the internship thanks to the College of Architecture, Planning and Landscape Architecture’s Job Interview Fair.
 The Fair is open to all CAPLA undergraduate and graduate students, and provides a unique opportunity to hone interview skills, with the possibility of landing an internship.

 For many students, the Job Interview Fair is their first experience with crafting a resume and sharing their portfolio with local architecture, engineering and construction firms.
 But Seymour, who is originally from Seattle, had already sent her resume and portfolio to firms in the Pacific Northwest.